section-engineering-education/engineering-education/articles/how-to-optimize-wordpress-website-speed/index.md

 users located in Germany.
 Some hosting companies such as [Amazon](https://aws.amazon.com/) and [Linode](http://linode.com/) have servers in different geographical locations.
 You are advised to select a server that is closest to the majority of your users.
+Among the market leaders in CDN services are Cloudflare, Akamai, Amazon CloudFront, IBM Cloud, Internet Services, Azure CDN, Google Cloud CDN, and Fastly.

 ### Conclusion